How do I respond to a hostile co-parent text?

 You can write: I saw your message.
 I will review the schedule and reply by tonight.

 Copy the message into a draft.
-Remove insults, blame, and anything you would not want shown in court.
+Remove insults, blame, and anything you would not want read back later.

 What to save